 New User

-The following User Role tables reflect the DCC Alert Tests that must be executed by a new Party seeking to undertake UEPT.
+The following User Role tables reflect the DCC Alert Tests that must be executed by a new Party seeking to undertake UEPT unless the Testing Participant has descoped a subset of DCC Alert Tests and this have been agreed with DCC or, where referred to the Panel, has been determined by the Panel.
 The tests are those indicated as ‘Mandatory, Mandatory SMETS1 and Mandatory SMETS2+‘ in the test scenario column, for which they must be executed for each specific User Role.
 Those indicated as ‘Mandatory’ must be executed in respect of a SMETS1 Device and a SMETS2+ Device.
 Those indicated as ‘Mandatory SMETS1’ must be executed in respect of a SMETS1 Device.
 Those indicated as ‘Mandatory SMETS2+’ must be executed in respect of a SMETS2+ Device.
 Where the DCC Alert Tests are indicated as N/A there is no requirement to test during execution of the test scenarios.

-Existing User seeking to send Service Requests that access R2.0 functionality

-For SMETS2+ when executing Additive UEPT for R2.0, the Alerts as listed below need to be executed where indicated by User Role and ‘Mandatory’ or ‘Mandatory SMETS2+’ the test scenario column:

-DCC Alert Tests IS N54 Dual Band Communication Hub Sub GHz Alert (Mandatory SMETS2+) N49 / N50 / N51 / N52 Firmware Version Mismatch (Optional)

-DCC Alert Tests GS N54 Dual Band Communication Hub Sub GHz Alert (Mandatory SMETS2+) N49 / N50 / N51 / N52 Firmware Version Mismatch (Optional)

-Those indicated as ‘Mandatory’ must only be executed in respect of a SMETS2+ Device.

 The Alerts highlighted in Blue are Device Alert Tests to be executed against Dual Band Communications Hub by User Role.

-Existing User seeking to send Service Request to SMETS1 Devices

-The tests that must be executed if a Testing Participant has already completed UEPT and is seeking to test Response Codes for SMETS 1 Devices in a particular User Role (Eligibility Testing), as set out in clause 4.3 of the UTSAD, are those indicated as ‘Mandatory or Mandatory SMETS1’ in the test scenario column for the relevant User Role.
-Those indicated as ‘Mandatory’ must only be executed in respect of a SMETS1 Device and those indicated as ‘Mandatory SMETS1’ must only be executed in respect of a SMETS1 Device.
-Where the Response Code Tests are indicated as N/A there is no requirement to test during execution of the test scenarios.

 8.1.19 DCC Alert Tests - IS